-[Section V.] And be it further enacted by the authority

-aforesaid, That the said sums of money so lent upon mortgage shall be paid again, with the annual interest, in the said bills of credit, or in current money of America, or in any other bills of credit made current by the law of this province, to the trustees of the general loan office aforesaid, in manner following: (That is to say) one-twelfth part and half of the said sum borrowed with the whole interest of five per cent per annum, shall be annually paid by the mortgagor, his heirs, executors or administrators, to the said trustees, who shall indorse the sum received, both principal and interest, upon the back of the mortgage deed, and for each indorsement made in manner aforesaid they shall be paid, by the mortgagor, the sum of six pence and no more.
+[Section V.] And be it further enacted by the authority aforesaid, That the said sums of money so lent upon mortgage shall be paid in again, with the annual interest, in the said bills of credit or in current money of America or in any other bills of credit made current by a law of this province to the trustees of the general loan office aforesaid in manner following: (That is to say) one-sixteenth of the said sum borrowed, with the whole interest of five per cent per annum, shall be annually paid by the mortgagor, his heirs, executors or administrators, to the said trustees, who shall endorse the sum received, both principal and interest, upon the back of the mortgage-deed and also upon the back of the said counterpart, for both which endorsements made in manner aforesaid they shall be paid by the mortgagor the sum of six pence and no more.

-And at the last payment of the said money and interest, the said mortgage shall be released and delivered up by the said trustees, from which time the said lands, houses and ground rents so mortgaged or engaged shall be forever clearly acquitted and discharged; and the said trustees shall make an entry in the margin of the enrollment of the said mortgage, of the day and year of such discharge and release; for which they shall be paid by the mortgagor the sum of six pence and no more.
-An attested copy of which entry of the said discharge or release of such mortgages, signed by the majority of the said trustees for the time being, shall be as valid and effectual in law as their re-conveyance of the mortgaged premises, made and executed in the usual form, can be to the mortgagors, their heirs and assigns.
+And at the last payment of the said money and interest the said mortgage shall be discharged and the original as well as mortgage-deeds delivered by the said trustees, from which time the said lands, houses and ground-rents so mortgaged or engaged shall be forever clearly acquitted and discharged; and the said trustees shall make an entry in the margin or enrollment of the said mortgage of the day and year of such discharge, for which they shall be paid by the mortgagor the sum of six pence and no more, an attested copy of which entry of the said discharge of such mortgages, signed by the majority of the said trustees for the time being, shall be as valid and effectual in law as their re-conveyance of the mortgaged premises made and executed in the usual form can be to the mortgagors, their heirs and assigns.